 It is always a cause for celebration when a new ballet is choreographed and even more so when the story is Beauty and the Beast, a magical tale that we are all familiar with.

-Northern Ballet always offer great storytelling but their latest offering in particular has such a strong narrative flow that the programme is simply a lovely souvenir, rather than a necessity to identify any plot developments.
+Northern Ballet always offer great storytelling but their latest offering in particular has such a strong narrative flow that the glossy printed programme is simply a lovely souvenir, rather than a necessity to follow the plot.

 Beauty and the Beast incorporates a distinctly less challenging storyline than the company’s previous show, Cleopatra, and the production embodies the fairy tale with a romantic eloquence.
 This a classic story, one that balances the forces of good and evil and emphasises the overarching theme that love can conquer all.